 The energy transition is shifting up the agenda, moving from previously being considered important to now becoming something urgent; becoming a source of great risk, but also of opportunity.
 In balancing the energy trilemma, there is increasing focus on the ‘economic case’ for the transition, focusing on economic opportunity, employment, and health and environmental benefits, and also on rising levels of energy poverty.

-DNV GL’s ETO 2019 mentions that Europe’s climate and energy targets for 2030 have been strengthened over the last year, as follows: GHG emissions reductions by at least 40% compared with 1990; at least 32% of final energy consumption from renewable energy; 14% of renewables in transport; and an energy-efficiency target of at least 32.5% (compared with the 2007 primary-energy baseline).
+DNV’s ETO 2019 mentions that Europe’s climate and energy targets for 2030 have been strengthened over the last year, as follows: GHG emissions reductions by at least 40% compared with 1990; at least 32% of final energy consumption from renewable energy; 14% of renewables in transport; and an energy-efficiency target of at least 32.5% (compared with the 2007 primary-energy baseline).
 At the same time, the report predicts that these goals will not be achieved but the staggering pace of the energy transition continues.
-To help limit global warming to well below 2°C, DNV GL suggests put in place 10 technology measures.
+To help limit global warming to well below 2°C, DNV suggests put in place 10 technology measures.

 In the coming years, Italy´s growth in the renewable energy sector has ambitious and complex targets.
 Implementing more efficient public policies will be key to achieve them.
 The progressive transition towards low-emission models requires substantial efforts in supporting technological evolution, as well as research and development of new technologies.
 Additionally, to ensure the progress It is important to guide citizens towards responsible energy usage patterns will be imperative.